 There is a plethora of delicious breakfasts to make with some special, local honey.

 From honey-and-fruit topped yogurt, to banana-honey muffins, to honey-nut scones, it’s possible to use your bee by-products to make a breakfast of epic proportions.
+MyRecipes has an interesting list of ideas to get you started.

 7. Bee-Friendly Candlelit Dinner